apache/mesos/docs/gpu-support.md

 By default, all GPUs on an agent are automatically discovered and sent to the Mesos master as part of its resource offer.
-However, it may sometimes be necessary to restrict access to only a subset of the GPUs available an agent.
+However, it may sometimes be necessary to restrict access to only a subset of the GPUs available on an agent.
 This is useful, for example, if you want to exclude a specific GPU device because an unwanted Nvidia graphics card is listed alongside a more powerful set of GPUs.
 When this is required, the following additional agent flags can be used to